johnwcowan/r7rs-work/CombinatorsCowan.md

 `((conjoin `*predicate* ...`)` *arg* ...`)`

 Returns `#t` if the *args* satisfy all the *predicates*, and `#f` otherwise.
+If a predicate is not satisfied, no more *predicates* are invoked.

 `((disjoin `*predicate* ...`)` *arg* ...`)`